 Stress fractures are some of the most common injuries among athletes.
 This is unfortunate news because it means that if you practice a sport (whether professionally or as a hobby), it’ll sideline you for several months.
 Still, it’s essential to ensure proper rest and healing time in order to get back to doing the things you love.

 The symptoms may appear gradually and worsen as the condition becomes more serious.
-If you’re an athlete or suffer from a degenerative illness or weak bones, pay close attention to the following symptoms:
+If you’re an athlete or suffer from a degenerative illness or weak bones, pay close attention to the following symptoms of stress fractures:

 - Tenderness in the affected area